ISPMB Appeals Forest Service Plan in Continuing Effort to Save Heber Wild Horses of Arizona

-In an ongoing effort to save the Heber Wild horses that reside in the Apache & Sitgreaves National Forest, an appeal by ISPMB's attorney, Anthony W. Merrill of Polisinelli Law Firm in Phoenix was filed on December 23rd.
+In an ongoing effort to save the Heber Wild horses that reside in the Apache & Sitgreaves National Forest, an appeal by ISPMB’s attorney, Anthony W. Merrill of Polisinelli Law Firm in Phoenix was filed on December 23rd.
 ISPMB and Mr. Merrill have been active in the Heber Case since 2005 winning a stay for the horses and requiring the FS to develop a Territory Plan for the wild horses.
-Joining ISPMB in this current appeal is Terra Wind Ranch Eco-Action Group headed by Jill Irvin of Chandler, AZ.
+Joining ISPMB in this current appeal is Terra Wind Ranch Eco-Action Group in AZ.

 Karen Sussman, president of ISPMB, asserts, “Wild horses and burros are loved by the majority of the people of our country, well over 90%.
 Support for wild horses/burros crosses all cultural, religious, social, and political lines.”
 “The Heber wild horses must be preserved so future generations can enjoy these ‘last living symbols of the American West.'”